ibmresilient/resilient-community-apps/sc_email_approval/README.md

 ## Troubleshooting
 The majority of issues encountered are associated with the parsing the reply message and identifying it with the originating SOAR case and task.
 The parsing logic identifies the response, 'approved' or 'denied' or any configured synonym, and the SOAR identifiers which refer back to the SOAR case and task.
 Below is a sample email response.

-All message details are needed to accept the response email: msg-id, incident, task, and expiration in the `##- retain this data -##` section.
+All message details are needed to accept the response email: msg-id, incident, task, and expiration are found in the `##- retain this data -##` section.

 ![screenshot: approval email](./screenshots/approval_email.png)

-Script failures can be found within the SOAR instance at `/var/log/resilient-scripting/resilient-scripting.log`.
+Script failures can be found within the SOAR platform at `/var/log/resilient-scripting/resilient-scripting.log`.